Czech lands in the High Middle Ages: Lords and serfs

 Migration into the Czech lands brought not only domestic and technical innovations, but also legal reforms.

-In order to establish a village, the founder (known as a "locator") would first choose a convenient place, and then receive consent from the landowner.
+In order to establish a village, the founder (known as lokator) would first choose a convenient place, and then receive consent from the landowner.
 He then allocated plots for future courts and surface grounds.
 This was followed by the construction of houses and the conversion of uncultivated land into fields.
 Colonists became the subjects of the ruler on whose land the new village was founded, who would be paid tax of a fixed sum, usually twice a year.
 In addition, peasants were serfs, bound to the feudal courts by what was termed the robota.
 However, they were able to keep possession of their lands and pass them on to their children.
 This type of relationship between lords and vassals became commonplace in the Czech lands.

 Until the High Middle Ages there was no craft or merchant centre in Bohemia with a clear legal definition.
 However, in the 13th century the Czech lands began to develop a network of cities, emerging from some of the older craft markets and administrative centres as well as newly planned towns in undeveloped areas.
 Urban colonization was mainly linked to the activities of German immigrants, in Silesia as well as Bohemia and Moravia.
 Traders were usually more prosperous than craftsmen, especially if they were involved in the trade of luxury goods.

 Significant Czech and Moravian cities were established by the monarch, who gave oral or written agreement to their founding and awarded them the appropriate rights.
 These were known as royal cities.
 Over time monarchs allocated rights to several cities whose tax went to queens and their courts, known as dowry towns.
 Mining was also under the King's control and became important after the discovery of rich deposits of silver.
 By 1300 there were about 40 royal cities in the Czech lands.